-Flash memory is Programmed/erased data by executing a command in the control program.
-This programming/ erasing control program must be prepared by users in advance.
+Flash memory is programmed/erased by executing a command in the control program.
+This programming/erasing control program must be prepared by users in advance.

-While a program is executing on a memory in area 0, another memory region (for example, <Area 4>: Data Flash) that is not operating can be erased or written and vice versa.
+While a program is executing on a memory in area 0, another memory area (for example, area 4: Data Flash) that is not operating can be erased or written and vice versa.
 This usage is called "dual mode" in this document.